spacelift-io/user-documentation/docs/concepts/configuration/environment.md

 Note how we can now _Delete_ the variable - this would revert it to the value defined by the context.
 Contexts can both provide [environment variables](environment.md#environment-variables) as well as [mounted files](environment.md#mounted-files), and both can be overridden directly on the stack.

-{% hint style="info" %}
+!!! info
     If you want to get rid of the context-provided variable or file entirely, you will need to [detach the context itself](context.md).
-{% endhint %}

 ## A note on visibility